Lane Lambert

-Lane Douglas Lambert (born November 18, 1964) is a Canadian professional ice hockey coach and former player.
-He is the head coach for the New York Islanders of the National Hockey League (NHL).
+Lane Douglas Lambert (born November 18, 1964) is a Canadian professional ice hockey coach and former player who is the head coach for the Seattle Kraken of the National Hockey League (NHL).
 Drafted 25th overall in the second round of the 1983 NHL Entry Draft, Lambert played 283 games in the NHL for the Quebec Nordiques, New York Rangers, and Detroit Red Wings between 1983 and 1989.

 Coaching career

 Lambert was hired as the head coach of the Milwaukee Admirals of the American Hockey League (AHL) in July 2007, a position he held until he was promoted as an assistant coach for the Nashville Predators on June 9, 2011.
 He was also an assistant coach with the Washington Capitals during their 2018 Stanley Cup run, however he signed with the New York Islanders after head coach Barry Trotz signed with the team in 2018.

 After Trotz's firing following the 2021–22 season, on May 16, 2022, Lambert was promoted to head coach of the Islanders.
+The Islanders fired Lambert on January 20, 2024, after the team started the 2023–24 season with a 19–15–11 record and were out of playoff contention at that time.

+On June 5, 2024, the Toronto Maple Leafs announced that Lambert had been hired as an associate coach.

+On May 29, 2025, the Seattle Kraken named Lambert the third head coach in the franchise's history.